SparseTensorClassifier/tutorial/README.md

 # Step-by-Step Tutorial and Use-Cases

 In this tutorial series, you'll learn how to use [Sparse Tensor Classifier (STC)](https://sparsetensorclassifier.org/references.html), a supervised classification algorithm for categorical data inspired by the notion of superposition of states in quantum physics.
-It supports multiclass and multilabel classification, online learning, prior knowledge, automatic dataset balancing, missing data, and provides a native explanation of its predictions both for single instances and for each target class label globally.

 ## You Will Learn